Ant Rap: Lyrics

 Ant boasts of his success and his ability to dance, and calls out the anarchists of the music scene, affirming he was never concerned with receiving their "credibility".

 "Friends"

 It was fairly common for Ant to record new versions of his pre-1980 compositions for the B-sides of his singles.
 For this single, a song from 1978 called "Friends" was used.
 The song had enjoyed a short spell as part of the band's live set in the summer and autumn of 1978; it was recorded for the July 1978 Peel Session and an August 1978 demo at Decca Studios, and was one of three unused tracks from the Dirk Wears White Sox album sessions eventually released on The B-Sides EP in March 1982.

-In "Friends", Ant does a considerable amount of name-dropping in an attempt to be guestlisted.
-Among the people he claims as a friend include Shirley Bassey, late Beatle Stuart Sutcliffe, Michael Jackson, Michael Caine, John Wayne, Stevie Wonder, Eric Fromm and Bryan Ferry.
+The song mentions a number of celebrities in its lyrics, including Shirley Bassey, late Beatle Stuart Sutcliffe, Michael Jackson, Michael Caine, John Wayne, Stevie Wonder, Eric Fromm and Bryan Ferry.